gregjhansell97/PyCrust/README.md

 tie_pyified.

 ### Callback
-Callbacks have five named parameters:
+Callbacks have four named parameters:
 1. owner (obj): The master object that owns the member variable.
 2. path (list): Path from the owner to the value.
-3. old (obj) The value before change was applied.
-4. new (obj) The value after change was applied (None if deleted).
+4. value (obj) The value after change was applied (None if deleted).
 5. action (enum) The action performed (ex: deletion, setting, append).
 Current enums defined are: Set, Delete, Append, Extend